andyzhangx/demo/linux/nfs/README.md

 [Azure NetApp Files](https://azure.microsoft.com/en-us/services/netapp/) is a managed NFS service on Azure, this article will show you how to create and Azure NetApp File and then give your AKS containers access to this shared file system.

 ## Limitations
- - Azure NetApp Files (ANF) is only available in a few Azure regions, including: US East, US West2, US South Central, US Central, EU West, and EU North.
+ - Azure NetApp Files (ANF) is only available in selected Azure regions.
+See ANF region availability [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=netapp).
 Customer needs to apply for whitelisting before using using this service.
 Find more details from [here](https://azure.microsoft.com/en-us/services/netapp/)
  - NFS data path in ANF does not go over the Internet, ANF must be created in the same virtual network with AKS
  - Currently only static provisioning(create ANF in advance) is supported on AKS